RHsyseng/vertx-msa-ocp/README.md

 If the IP address received from your browser ends in an odd number, the JavaScript filters pricing calls and sends them to version B of the *sales* service instead.
 This will be clear in the *edge* log:

 ````
-$ oc logs edge-2-fzgg0
+$ oc logs edge-2-67g55 | grep Rerouting
-...
+INFO: Rerouting to B instance for IP Address 10.3.116.25
+INFO: Rerouting to B instance for IP Address 10.3.116.25
+INFO: Rerouting to B instance for IP Address 10.3.116.25
+INFO: Rerouting to B instance for IP Address 10.3.116.25
+INFO: Rerouting to B instance for IP Address 10.3.116.25
+INFO: Rerouting to B instance for IP Address 10.3.116.25
+INFO: Rerouting to B instance for IP Address 10.3.116.25
+INFO: Rerouting to B instance for IP Address 10.3.116.25
+INFO: Rerouting to B instance for IP Address 10.3.116.25
+INFO: Rerouting to B instance for IP Address 10.3.116.25
-...
-INFO  [....impl.JavaScriptMapper] (default task-4) Rerouting to B instance for IP Address 10.3.116.235
+INFO: Rerouting to B instance for IP Address 10.3.116.25
-...
-INFO  [....impl.JavaScriptMapper] (default task-7) Rerouting to B instance for IP Address 10.3.116.235
+INFO: Rerouting to B instance for IP Address 10.3.116.25
-...
-INFO  [....impl.JavaScriptMapper] (default task-8) Rerouting to B instance for IP Address 10.3.116.235
+INFO: Rerouting to B instance for IP Address 10.3.116.25
-...
-INFO  [....impl.JavaScriptMapper] (default task-11) Rerouting to B instance for IP Address 10.3.116.235
+INFO: Rerouting to B instance for IP Address 10.3.116.25
 ````

 In this case, the logs from *sales2* will show tickets being priced with a modified algorithm:

 ````
-$ oc logs sales2-1-36hww
+$ oc logs sales2-1-667gw | grep Priced
+FINE: Priced ticket at 135
+FINE: Priced ticket at 169
+FINE: Priced ticket at 169
+FINE: Priced ticket at 169
+FINE: Priced ticket at 391
+FINE: Priced ticket at 414
+FINE: Priced ticket at 324
-...
-INFO  [...service.Controller] (default task-27) Priced ticket at 463
+FINE: Priced ticket at 473
-...
-INFO  [...service.Controller] (default task-27) Priced ticket at 425
+FINE: Priced ticket at 559
-...
-INFO  [...service.Controller] (default task-27) Priced ticket at 407
+FINE: Priced ticket at 597
-...
-INFO  [...service.Controller] (default task-27) Priced ticket at 549
+FINE: Priced ticket at 250
-...
-INFO  [...service.Controller] (default task-27) Priced ticket at 509
+FINE: Priced ticket at 237
-...
-INFO  [...service.Controller] (default task-27) Priced ticket at 598
+FINE: Priced ticket at 629
-...
-INFO  [...service.Controller] (default task-27) Priced ticket at 610
+FINE: Priced ticket at 283
 ````

-If that is not the case and your IP address ends in an even number, you will not see any logging at the *INFO* level by the JavaScript and need to turn up the verbosity to clearly see it be executed.
+If that is not the case and your IP address ends in an even number, you will see other log statements depending on the configured verbosity.
 In this case, you can change the filter criteria to send IP addresses with an even digit to the new version of pricing algorithm, instead of the odd ones.

 ````
 $ cat /mnt/vertx/edge/routing.js